Galway GAA: Governance

 Galway GAA has jurisdiction over the area of the traditional county of Galway.
 Galway GAA forms a part of the provincial branch, Connacht GAA.
 Unlike other counties in Ireland, Gaelic games in Galway was run by two separate county boards.
 Gaelic football was organised by the Galway football board and hurling was organised by the Galway hurling board.
 This separation resulted in two different county crests, two different county jerseys and two different team sponsors.
 In theory, the boards were overseen by a County Board, but were autonomous in terms of finance and the election of officers.
 In 2013, the boards were replaced by football and hurling committees with the officers of the committees no longer elected but appointed by the County Board (now the County Committee).
 Financial control was also centralised and the crests, sponsorship and jerseys of the two teams were amalgamated.
 The new committees in Galway undertook, for their respective codes, the organisation of the annual county club championships in football and hurling for the clubs of Galway.
 In hurling, the Hurling Committee, also organises the Minor, U-21 and Junior competitions while in football, these grades are organised primarily by regional committees, the West GPC and the North GPC.
 Intercounty adult teams fall under the jurisdiction of the County Committee.
 Underage club competitions (U-16 and younger) are organised in each code by separate committees, Coiste Peil na nÓg and Coiste Iomána na nÓg.
 Underage development squads and activities at ages under 11 are under the auspices of the Coaching and Games Committee.

 Noel Treacy served as the chairman of Galway County Board for five years and, afterwards, served on the Connacht Council.

 Football

 Clubs

 Clubs contest the Galway Senior Football Championship (SFC).

-As of 2024, the Galway SFC title holder is Corofin.
+As of 2025, the Galway SFC title holder is Moycullen.

-Corofin have five All-Ireland Senior Club Football Championships.
+Corofin have 5 All-Ireland Senior Club Football Championships.